DavisGoglin/python-web-feed/README.md

 # python-web-rss
-Create an RSS feed from any webpage
+Create an RSS/ATOM feed from any webpage